jimerik1/RP-EOS/README.md

 ## Usage Examples

-See the included test scripts for examples of how to interact with the API and visualize the results.
+See the included examples in the EXAMPLES directory:

+- `generate_olga_tab.py`: Example of generating an OLGA TAB file directly from the API
+- `json_to_olga_tab.py`: Utility to convert an existing JSON response to OLGA TAB format

 ## Notes on Fluid Composition